Varun-patil-2003/genai-project/README.md

-Project Vision (Client Requirement)

-# "AI-Powered Incident Intelligence & Knowledge Copilot" || "NetOps AI Sentinel"
+# "AI-Powered Incident Intelligence & Knowledge GenAI" || "NetOps AI Sentinel"

 A system that:
 1. Ingests logs, tickets, configs (like CUCM, SBC, or Call Managers and VoIP digital gateway)